tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 shortname: 11ty Iterate Global Data
 date: 2021-07-29
 datetime: 2021-07-29 00:00:00 Z
 preview: There are many great features to choose from when building websites with Eleventy.
-One feature in particular that I find very useful is the ability to iterate over a global data file and generate page content using Nunjucks.
+One feature in particular that I find very useful is the ability to iterate over a global data file and generate page content using a templating language of your choice.
 tags:
     - eleventy
     - nunjucks